w3c/wai-media-guide/captions.md

 **Captions and transcripts include the same text, so one can be used to develop the other.**

+For optimum accessibility, provide a separate caption file of the audio description.

 ### Scope

 This page addresses developing captions for pre-recorded media.
 Live captions are usually done by professional Communication Access Realtime Translation (CART) providers.
 Live captions are not addressed on this page.

-@@ add heading to example workflow
+## Example Workflow

 {::nomarkdown}
-{% include box.html type="start" title="Example workflow" class="" %}
+{% include box.html type="start" class="" %}
 {:/}

-More information on these steps are in this page.
+More information on these steps are in this web page.
 1. Pick a caption tool.
 2. Understand what to include in captions, including the Tips.
-3. Review your captions and edit as needed.
+3. Review your captions as the video plays, and edit as needed.
 4. Export the caption file.
 5. If your tool provides it, export a file to create the transcript.